In addition to the information below, please also see the e-learning guide available at www.unfpa.org/public/home/publications

 Men’s gendered experiences of forced migration and displacement are increasingly being recognised across a diversity of contexts.
 As is the case for women, gender interacts with other facets of men’s identities and can influence their reasons to flee, the nature of their journey, as well as their access (or not) to formal and informal protection mechanisms, including refugee status.
 Men, for instance, are more likely to be forcibly conscribed into national armies or recruited by non-state armed groups to fight in wars and armed conflict.
 Men may also lose their livelihood and be unable to fulfil their roles as breadwinners for their family, which is often core to their identity as men, as husbands, and as fathers.
 Men can also be targeted or otherwise socially sanctioned if they do not – or are not perceived to – adhere to traditional norms of masculinity.

-Research and work with refugee and asylum-seeking men has shed light their often unheard and unseen experiences and vulnerabilities, including to sexual violence.
+Research and work with refugee and asylum-seeking men have shed light on their often unheard and unseen experiences and vulnerabilities, including sexual violence.
 The use of sexual violence against men has been identified in over 25 armed conflicts, and is often perpetrated against men held in detention.
 It can be especially challenging for men to disclose experiences of sexual violence (including rape), as this is heavily stigmatised and there are rarely response and support mechanisms in place for male survivors.
 As a result of these factors and the broader silence surrounding this issue, sexual violence perpetrated against men is overlooked and is not counted in existing statistics on sexual violence in conflict.
 Moreover, in legal and asylum contexts, sexual violations are often recorded and treated under the ambit of torture.

 To a lesser degree, the experiences of sexual and gender minorities in conflict and refugee contexts are also slowly being recognised.
 In a recent report on this issue, International Alert highlights the diverse and multi-layered vulnerabilities to violence, threats, and discrimination of individuals that can arise on the basis of their sexual and/or gender identities in addition to their national and legal identities (See Special Issue on Sexual orientation and gender identity).
 Precarious situations can arise in varying forms and to varying degrees in different contexts and at different stages of forced migration from individuals’ countries and communities of origin to their host countries and communities.
 The risks that sexual and gender minorities face may be comparable to those of heterosexual women and men, but may be exacerbated if their clandestine or peer support systems break down and/or if their gender identity, sexual orientation, or sexual practices are revealed.
 The degrees of risks faced may also vary depending on how ‘visibly’ non-conventional or heterosexual an individual is, or is perceived to be.